 The Google SERP is the best bet for finding SEO competitors.
 First, identify the keywords that you want to rank for.
 Now search for these keywords on Google.
 The websites that are ranking on the first page of the search engine are your competitors.
 You might notice some repetitive competitors ranking for most of your queries.
 These are the ones you need to keep a close eye on.
 Create a list of such 5-10 competitors, according to your preference.

-Alongside Google SERP, which is a manual process, you can also use specific specialised SEO tools for finding your competitors.
+Alongside Google SERP, which is a manual process, you can also use specific specialized SEO tools for finding your competitors.
 Ahrefs and SEMRush, both are reputed tools that you can use.

 Types of SEO Competitor Analysis

-We have collated some important competitor analysis techniques to help you strengthen your search engine optimisation results:
+We have collated some important competitor analysis techniques to help you strengthen your search engine optimization results:

 Source: SEMRush